StroeerSE/StroeerBeaconSDK_iOS/README.md

 > 5.1.5 Location Services: Use Location services in your app only when it is directly relevant to the features and services provided by the app. [...]
 If your app uses background location services, be sure to explain the purpose in your app; refer to the Human Interface Guidelines for best practices on doing so.

 #### iOS 7.0
 Scanning for beacons is no longer supported on iOS 7.
-It is still possible to integrate the SDK in a iOS 7 project but start scanning will throw an error.
+It is still possible to integrate the SDK in a iOS 7 project but starting the scan will throw an error.

 ___